Brahm13/sql_prep_assistant/README.md

 1.  **Monitoring Dashboard:** The monitor dashboard link currently throws an error (`OperationalError: no such table: chat_sessions`).
 This needs to be fixed.
 2.  **Reproducibility & Containerization:** While Pipenv is used for dependency management, the project still lacks containerization (e.g., Docker).
-3.  **Search Method Bug Fixes:** Only the RAG method is fully functional.
+3.  **Search Method Bug Fixes:** Only the RAG method is fully functional on streamlit UI (working using notebook).
 Index-based and hybrid search methods require further debugging to work correctly.

 ## Dependencies